kerberos-io/documentation/content/vault/installation-edge/index.md

 Before we can start installing the different deployments in our cluster, we need to make sure we have a Kubernetes cluster available.

+{{< figure src="vault-edge-deployment.svg" alt="Store your recordings at the edge with Kerberos Vault" caption="Store your recordings at the edge with Kerberos Vault" class="stretch">}}

 ## Prerequisites

 Kerberos Vault is the storage component of the Kerberos Enterprise Suite.
 It is used to store your recordings at a central place, on the storage system you prefer.
 Next to that it can be used for extension and integration capabilities.
 Learn more about [Kerberos Vault here](/vault).